carrot-u/carrot-u-docs/docs/overview/syllabus-2018.md

 ### Week of 7/16 How To Build A Website

-This week we'll combine our Ruby skills with some new web development knowledge to build a basic web application.
+This week we'll bring together HTML and CSS to build a website.

 #### Discussion
 - [How The Web Works](https://github.com/carrot-u/carrot-u-docs/blob/master/docs/theory-and-practice/how_the_web_works.md)